Where I might be living, visiting, and going back to – these are my potential travel destinations for 2018!

 In the same vein as Morocco, Spain is so close to Portugal I feel like it would be silly to not make a quick trip to the country while I’m in Lisbon.
 Believe it or not, Spain is another country I’ve never been to, even though I studied abroad in Italy for a summer in college.

 I would love to explore some parts of the Spanish coast and definitely Barcelona.
-We’ll see how much time and funds I have, but I’d be happy with even just a weekend of partying in Barcelona.
+We’ll see how much time and funds I have, but I’d be happy with even just a weekend of partying and checking out the main attractions in Barcelona.
 We’ll see!

 Four Goals for 2018